Progress2002/Portfolio/README.md

 ## Live Demo (if available)

 - Gain access this awesom project by :
-- heading ovee to "https://github.com/Progress2002/Portfolio" to view the Github repo.
+- heading over to "https://github.com/Progress2002/Portfolio" to view the Github repo.
-- Forking it to your Github account (You can aswell "clone" it to your local machine ) And their you have it all running in your local machine
+- Forking it to your Github account (You can as well "clone" it to your local machine ) And there you have it all running in your local machine 😎

 ## Getting Started